idleberg/atom-service-fetch/README.md

 ### apm

-Install `service-fetch` from Atom [install view](atom://settings-view/show-package?package=service-fetch) or use the command-line equivalent:
+Install `service-fetch` from the editor's [Package Manager](http://flight-manual.atom-editor.cc/using-atom/sections/atom-packages/) or the command-line equivalent:

-`$ apm install service-fetch`
+`$ ppm install service-fetch || apm install service-fetch`

 ### Using Git

-Change to your Atom packages directory:
+Change to your packages directory:

 **Windows**